 Millions of people suffer from chronic diarrhea and/or constipation.
 Often these symptoms are accompanied by abdominal cramps, excessive gas and tiredness.
 In medical terms, we call it Irritable Bowel Syndrome (IBS).

 In a more severe form, people also develop blood and mucus in their loose stools.
 This condition is medically known as Inflammatory Bowel Disease (IBD).
 Ulcerative colitis and Crohn’s disease are two forms of IBD.
-Stress is a very well known risk factor for IBD.
+Stress is a known risk factor for IBD.

-Stress Causes Low Back Pain
+Stress Causes Chronic Low Back Pain

+Believe it or not, a major harmful effect of stress is on your back.
 Millions of people suffer from chronic low back pain which is often debilitating and interferes with their lifestyle.
 They visit their doctor who often prescribes pain killers and orders a CT or MRI scan which often shows some degenerative abnormalities in the spine.
 Then physicians and patients conveniently blame these structural abnormalities for their symptoms.
 But here are some interesting medical facts.

 Many people, while having some chronic degenerative changes in their spine, do not suffer from chronic back pain while others do.
 Several studies have clearly shown that the psychological make-up of a person is the principal determinant whether a person will suffer from chronic back pain or not.